Spanish Sports Vocabulary: Learn 50+ Sports in Spanish with Examples

 Example conversation:

-Sport-specific movements and actions
+Spanish vocabulary of sport-specific movements and actions

 This is where your Spanish vocabulary really comes alive.
 These action words let you describe what's actually happening during a game.